galiacheng/weblogic-aks-flux2-kustomize/README.md

 sample-domain1-ns             sample-domain1-managed-server2             1/1     Running             0          71s
 ```

-Verify that the Administration Server and the demo app can be accessed via ingress:
+Verify that the Administration Server and the demo app can be accessed via ingress.

+You should find two ingresses, for the Administration Server and applications in the cluster.

 ```
 $ kubectl get ingress -n sample-domain1-ns